codio-content/ThinkJava/.guides/content/input-and-output-remainder-operator.md

 inches = 76 % 12;  // remainder
 ```

+Try it out in the left panel.
+{Run!}(javac code/Remainder.java && java code/Remainder)

 The first line yields 6.
 The second line, which is pronounced “76 mod 12”, yields 4.
 So 76 inches is 6 feet, 4 inches.